ariard/lightning-rfc/12-offer-encoding.md

     - MUST NOT include `recurrence_base`.
     - MUST NOT include `recurrence_paywindow`.
     - MUST NOT include `recurrence_limit`.
+  - if `send_invoice` is present:
+    - if the offer is for a partial or full refund for a previously-paid
+      invoice:
+      - SHOULD set `refunded_payment_hash` to the `payment_hash` of that
+        invoice.
+  - otherwise:
+    - MUST NOT set `refunded_payment_hash`.

 A reader of an offer:
   - if `features` contains unknown _odd_ bits that are non-zero: